6DammK9/nai-anime-pure-negative-prompt/ch03/readme.md

 - "MBW layers" is an *unit* of "funcional layers", according to the concept of ["MBW merge"](https://github.com/hako-mikan/sd-webui-supermerger?tab=readme-ov-file#merge-block-weight) which was the meta of merging SD1.5 models ~~obviously not working since then~~.
 However it is still useful to have a feeling of how the model works, from UNET to DiT.

+- I have received comments about SDXL was [announced 3.5b instead of 5.3b](https://stability.ai/news/stable-diffusion-sdxl-1-announcement).
+However I intercepted the parameters again, and confirmed that it [used the base model only.](https://huggingface.co/docs/diffusers/v0.19.0/en/api/pipelines/stable_diffusion/stable_diffusion_xl). *Maybe it is because some layers were not included?
+Or it is counted as 512x512 instead of 1024x1024?*

 |Model|MBW Layers|Params (b)|Forward/backward pass size (MB, FP16)|Estimated Total Size (GB, FP16)|
 |---|---|---|---|---|
 |SD1|25|2.0|1265|2.91|